-Genicular Artery Embolization
+Genicular Artery Embolization (GAE)

 A novel knee pain treatment

 More than 1 in 3 Americans over 60 have knee osteoarthritis, and 40% of them have bothersome symptoms such as pain and limited range of motion.
-Genicular artery embolization is a minimally invasive procedure that alleviates chronic knee pain caused by osteoarthritis or degenerative joint disease.
+GAE is a minimally invasive procedure that alleviates chronic knee pain caused by osteoarthritis or degenerative joint disease.
 For many, it is a viable alternative to total knee replacement surgery, and if performed early enough, may help you avoid knee surgery down the road.

 What is genicular artery embolization (GAE)?